Commodore 64 Chips

 Some typical faults that can occur when the VIC chip is bad include:

-• Extracted from a socket - has not been soldered
+- Removed from a socket - chip has not been soldered.

-• A heatsink is recommended to prolong life of VIC-II chip if your C64 is a type without any (see mods section)
+- A heatsink is recommended to prolong life of SID chips as they run very hot (see mods section)

 6581 SID Chip (Medium filter)